Houston police officer recovers after spending 80 days in hospital with COVID-19

 "He's ready to tell everyone that he got a second chance, and he's not going to waste it," she said.

-The family expressed their gratitude for the support and prayers from their community, and the tireless work of the medical professionals who cared for Arturo.
+The family expressed their gratitude for the support and prayers from their community and his fellow police officers, as well as the tireless work of the medical professionals who cared for Arturo.

 "Thank you very much," Arturo said.